kun-feyekun1/full-docker/ReadMe.md

 # AgriConnect - Agricultural Market Linkage Platform

-A comprehensive web-based platform connecting Ethiopian smallholder farmers with buyers.
+A comprehensive web-based platform connecting helps in tracking the sellers orders and products

 ## Technology Stack

 ### Frontend
-- React.js with Hooks & Context API
+- React.js with Hooks
 - TailwindCSS for styling
 - Framer Motion & React Spring for animations
 - GSAP for advanced animations